![]() ![]() Choose another writer in this calendar:

 which by itself has no truth either fantastic or direct; it was made

-for the demonstration of some moral truth." (from Playwrights on Playwriting, ed. by Toby Cole, 1961) Pirandello's central themes, the problem of identity, the ambiguity of truth and reality, has been compared to explorations of Henrik Ibsen and August Strindberg,
+for the demonstration of some moral truth."
+(Playwrights on Playwriting, edited by Toby Cole, 1961, p.
+206) Pirandello's central themes, the problem of identity, the ambiguity of truth and reality, has been compared to explorations of Henrik Ibsen and August Strindberg,

 dramatists and writers, including John Howard Lawson and Clifford